wheresrhys/fetch-mock/docs/_api-inspection/fundamentals.md

   The filtering API is powerful, but potentially confusing.
 If in doubt, [add a `name` to your route](#api-mockingmock_options), and pass that name in to retrieve exactly the calls you want.

-  When matching based on the body content of a `Request` instance (as opposed to a body passed in as an option to fetch), fetch-mock must stream the body before matching any routes, and therefore switches into asynchronous mode sooner in its lifecycle.
-This means that, unlike all other scenarios, no calls can be inspected synchronously.
-Either await the fetches to resolve, or `await fetchMock.flush()` before trying to use any of fetch-mock's inspection methods.
-  {: .warning}

   #### A note on Regular Expression and Function matchers
   To retrieve calls handled by a route with a `RegExp` or `function` matcher, use a reference to the exact `RegExp`|`function` you used in your mock, e.g.